GoogleCloudPlatform/community/tutorials/ios-chatbot/part-2/index.md

 You can download the [source code](https://github.com/google/ios-chatbot) from Github.

-In part 3, we'll cover how to build this app on the Google Assistant with Actions on Google integration.
+In [Part 3](https://cloudplatform.googleblog.com/2017/08/how-to-build-a-conversational-app-using-Cloud-Machine-Learning-APIs-Part-3-of-3-Google-Assistant.html), we'll cover how to build this app on the Google Assistant with Actions on Google integration.

 ###### Author [Chang Luo](https://www.linkedin.com/in/changluo)